GfSE/SAF-Specification/developing-saf/viewpoints/System-Requirement-Viewpoint.md

 * What are the requirements of environmental conditions imposed on the system?
 * What is the range of acceptable system performance, i.e. the critical, top-level performance requirements derived from the operational needs?
 * Which Stakeholder Requirements are addressed by System Requirements?
-## Presentation
-A tabular format listing
-* unique requirement ID, text, and attributes,
-* traceability reference to Stakeholder Requirements,
-* traceability reference to depended Requirements on the same level of abstraction.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|